Francis T. P. Plimpton: Later career

-In 1961, Plimpton was appointed to the United States delegation to the United Nations at the behest of the American ambassador, Adlai Stevenson II|Adlai Stevenson.
+In 1961, Plimpton was appointed by President John F. Kennedy to the United States delegation to the United Nations at the behest of Ambassador Adlai Stevenson.
 While at the U.N., Plimpton was assigned to the Special Political Committee and was also involved with the Budgetary and Legal Committee.
 He served as Adlai Stevenson's second-in-command until Stevenson's death in 1966.

 From 1968 to 1970, Plimpton also served as president of the New York City Bar Association, where he became involved in the political debates of the late 1960s, particularly over the Vietnam War.
 In May 1970, he controversially led a group of young lawyers from New York to Washington, D.C., to lobby against the war on Capitol Hill.
 As Sheldon Oliensis, another president of the Bar, later recalled, Plimpton believed that there was "no issue on which the Bar could not be heard."

 New York society

 In addition to his career as an attorney and diplomat, Plimpton was also active in New York society.
-He was a member of the board of the New York Philharmonic, the Foreign Policy Association, the American-Italy Society, Roosevelt Hospital, and the Metropolitan Museum of Art, where he was instrumental in securing the acquisition of the Temple of Dendur.
+He was a member of the board of the New York Philharmonic, the Foreign Policy Association, the American-Italy Society, Roosevelt Hospital and the Metropolitan Museum of Art, where he was instrumental in securing the acquisition of the Temple of Dendur.

 Plimpton's son, George Plimpton, was a writer and a founder of The Paris Review.